sparkflows/sparkflows-docs/docs/operations/installing-jdbc-drivers.rst

 Copy the downloaded JDBC jar file into it.

-Restart Fire server
+Restart Fire Server
 ------------

-Restart the running Fire server with ``./run-fire-server.sh restart``
+Restart the Fire server with ``./run-fire-server.sh restart``

 They will be restarted automatically.